themarquisdesheric/amber-health/src/pages/articles/2019-09-17-books-for-endometriosis.md

 **Nutrition and Diet**

 * [Endometriosis: A Key to Healing Through Nutrition](https://www.amazon.com/Endometriosis-Key-Healing-Through-Nutrition/dp/0007133103) by Dian Shepperson Mills and Michael Vernon

-* One Part Plant: A Simple Guide to Eating Real, One Meal at a Time
+* The Endometriosis Health and Diet Program: Get Your Life Back Paperback – February 21, 2017

+by Cook MD FACOG, Dr. Andrew (Author), Cook MS RD CDE, Danielle (Author)

+* [One Part Plant: A Simple Guide to Eating Real, One Meal at a Time](https://www.amazon.com/One-Part-Plant-Simple-Eating/dp/0062440616) by Jessica Murnane- Jessica shares what she’s learned on her way to healing her body through food.
+She keeps it simple and, most importantly, delicious — with 100 allergy-friendly recipes.
+Personally, I found this cookbook accessible and the recipes fairly simple.
+Some ingredients will not be suitable for all patients but it can help introduce you to plant based eating.
 * [Whole New You: How Real Food Transforms Your Life, for a Healthier, More Gorgeous You: A Cookbook](https://www.amazon.com/Whole-New-You-Transforms-Healthier/dp/1101967358) by Tia Mowry - This cookbook draws on the latest research on whole plant foods, inflammation, and gut flora, to create a diet that can reduce pain and symptoms of endometriosis.

 **Natural Approaches**